 Half-square triangles are the most versatile of all the basic quilt blocks.
 Using chain piecing methods, you can create dozens of basic blocks per hour, giving you the raw materials for creating your own artisan quilt tops.

-What are Half-Square Triangles?
+What Are Half-Square Triangles?

 This odd name describes a basic quilt block made up of two triangles, one light and one dark, sewn together so they create a square with a diagonal line from corner to corner.
-They give visual excitement to quilts because of the angles they cause when pieced together in rows.
+They give visual excitement to quilts because of the angles they create when pieced together in rows.
 This versatile design can make up any number of shapes on the quilt top, depending on which way you place the light and dark halves of the block.

 Simple Half-Square Triangle Piecing

-Traditional quilters used to cut out individual triangles to sew together, but you’ll save a lot of time using speed piecing techniques.
+Traditional quilters used to cut out individual triangles to sew together, but you’ll save a lot of time using speed-piecing techniques.
 Here’s an easy way to do it:

 1. Cut out squares of light and dark fabrics and pair them up, right sides together.